 Mojave Desert historian/writer Dennis Casebier (who would later go on to found Friends of the Mojave Road and the Mojave Desert Heritage and Cultural Association), who was a personal friend of the Springers, recalls that upon returning to Zzyzx post-Springer occupation in 1983, he experienced what he called a very “unpublic” feeling at the site.
 “Missing were the WELCOME signs.
 In their place a battery of KEEP OUT signs had been erected—so many that I felt intimidated even though I had business there as lecturer to one of the weekend classes.”

-Today, Zzyzx continues to function as the CSU Desert Studies Center, hosting students and researchers interested in studying the desert ecology.
-While the center’s focus has shifted to environmental studies, there are a few displays telling of its Zzyzx Mineral Springs and Health Resort origins, and longtime manager Robert Fulton is enthusiastic to speak on the Springer days.
+Today, Zzyzx continues to function as the CSU Desert Studies Center, hosting students and researchers interested in studying desert ecology and geology.
+While the center’s focus has shifted to environmental studies, there are a few displays telling of its Zzyzx Mineral Springs and Health Resort origins.
 Springer’s visionary spirit is undeniably present—if you listen closely enough, you just might catch Doc Springer’s sermons broadcasting from along the Boulevard of Dreams.

-Springer, Curtis H. “One of the Strangest Stories Ever Told.”
-Baker Valley News 18 Oct.
-1984.
-Print.
+Curtis H. Springer, “One of the Strangest Stories Ever Told,” Baker Valley News, October 18, 1984.

-Hillinger, Charles.
-“Radio Evangelist Seized on Food, Drug Charges.”
-Los Angeles Times 8 Nov.
-1968.
-Print.
+Charles Hillinger, “Radio Evangelist Seized on Food, Drug Charges,” Los Angeles Times, November 8, 1968.

-“Zzyzx Goes Pffft—Evangelist Is Evicted From Desert Tract.”
-Los Angeles Times 12 Apr.
-1974.
-Print.
+“Zzyzx Goes Pffft—Evangelist is Evicted from Desert Tract,” Los Angeles Times, April 12, 1974.

-Casebier, Dennis.
-“Zzyzx: Unrest at the End of the Alphabet.”
-Nevadan [Sunday supplement to the Las Vegas Review] 10 Jun.
-1984.
-Print.
+Dennis Casebier, “Zzyzx: Unrest at the End of the Alphabet,” Nevadan [Sunday supplement to the Las Vegas Review], June 10, 1984.

-From a conversation on January 5, 2015 with Dennis Casebier at the Mojave Desert Heritage and Cultural Association (MDHCA) in Goffs, CA. Casabier conducted extensive interviews with Springer between 1981-1985.
+Dennis Casebier, interview with the author at the Mojave Desert Heritage and Cultural Association, Goffs, CA, January 5, 2015.
+Casabier conducted extensive interviews with Springer from 1981–1985.
 These interviews are archived at the MDHCA.